Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

 *So, why do you need Python for data analysis?*

 - **Easy to learn:**
-  Python is easier to learn than other programming languages.
+  Python is said to be easier to learn than other programming languages.
 This is important because lower barriers mean it is easier for new members of the community to get up to speed.

 - **Reproducibility:**